-For the most part, this report relies on data from public sources, as described below.
+This report relies mostly on data from public sources, as described below.

-- Arizona.
-The Criminal Justice Commission provides quarterly seizure and forfeiture reports on its website that date back to 2018.51 - Colorado.
-The Department of Local Affairs provides, twice a year, seizure and forfeiture reports on its website that date back to 2017.52 - Hawaii.
+Arizona.
+The Criminal Justice Commission provides quarterly seizure and forfeiture reports on its website that date back to 2018.

+Colorado.
+The Department of Local Affairs provides, twice a year, seizure and forfeiture reports on its website that date back to 2017.

+Hawaii.
 The Department of the Attorney General provided information on seizures and forfeitures to this report's author in response to a records request.
-This report relies only on that state's data from 2011 onward, although previous data are also available. - Kansas.
-The Bureau of Investigation provides annual seizure and forfeiture reports on its website that date back to 2019.53 - Minnesota.
-The Office of the State Auditor provides a yearly report on asset forfeitures, dating back to 1996, and the yearly datasets on which the report relies, dating back to 2018, on its website.54 In response to a records request, an official from that office also provided the datasets from 2011 to 2017 to this report's author.
+This report relies only on that state's data from 2011 onward, although previous data are also available.

+Kansas.
+The Bureau of Investigation provides annual seizure and forfeiture reports on its website that date back to 2019

+Minnesota.
+The Office of the State Auditor provides a yearly report on asset forfeitures, dating back to 1996, and the yearly datasets on which the report relies, dating back to 2018, on its website.
+In response to a records request, an official from that office also provided the datasets from 2011 to 2017 to this report's author.
 This report relies on that state's data from 2011 onward, although previous data are also available.